cyllab/CalcUS/README.md

 This project is developed by the Legault group at the Université de Sherbrooke (Sherbrooke, Canada).

+Documentation and an overview of the platform are available on [ReadTheDocs](https://calcus.readthedocs.io/).

 ## Installation
 ### Linux and Mac
 Firstly, install and configure [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
 On Linux, it is necessary to create a docker group and to add yourself to it: